trobonox/trobonox/README.md

 ## 🔭 Currently working on:
 - Kanri (Offline Kanban board app made using Tauri and Nuxt)
 - Projects and management at catto labs (developer trio)
-- Exploring options for a Kanri cloud sync backend
-- Redesign of the Ultramarine Linux website
 - Working on a redesign of my personal website

 ## Contact me: